calebewhite/calebewhite/README.md

 - [Predictive Lead Scoring](https://github.com/calebewhite/marketing-lead-optimization) | Turned a -$607 loss into a +$191 profit using ML-based lead scoring. | Python, Scikit-learn, XGBoost |

 ### 🧰 Tools I Use
-Python • SQL • Tableau • Excel • Snowflake • Scikit-learn • Pandas • Git
+Python • SQL • Tableau • Excel • Snowflake

 ### Here's how to connect with me: